Phillies Case Study

 Shoflo has reduced David Akers’ scripting time by at least 75%.
 And, like Teresa, it has also boosted his confidence that updates and amendments are sure to be seen and acted upon.
 The Electronic Display Team’s script is short, just a couple of pages long with few changes.
 While the content frequently remains the same, it often switches positions within the script.
 Using Shoflo, David can copy segments from one position in the script to another.
 He explains:

-“Just for a producer, when I was moving all the different features around, it was pretty easy to just move them, copy and paste them down in the next position, to get it ready for that night.
-What would take a couple hours or maybe an hour, was cut down to 10 to 15 minutes for us to update our script, which was really nice."
+“Moving elements around was pretty easy.
+What would take a couple of hours or maybe an hour, was cut down to 10 to 15 minutes for us to update our script, which was really nice."

 The Phillies previous scripting system would frequently result in information overload.
 Teresa would send a lot of emails, generate a lot of paper - and follow these up with a lot of apologies.
 She explained: “With the old scripting process, the goal was always to send the script out once, just once for the game.
 But, inevitably, you had a version which was emailed out maybe three or four times on a really, really bad, bad day where the gods are against us.”

 For David Akers, the shock didn’t lie in adopting a new system, it was the immediate reduction in time taken to input his elements into the script.
 He said: “Once I got past those things, I almost got done and said ‘Oh, all right I'm done.’
-It wasn't a big long process like it had been before.
-We deal with the pre-game starts, then Teresa does her pre-game spot where we do the first balls and the anthem and then we go back into our faded vision script again, where we'd go through all of our sponsor ads.”
-The mid-season leap from paper to cloud-based scripting didn't disrupt the team’s everyday activity either, as David explains:
+It wasn't a big long process like it had been before."

 “Baseball has the most games of any sport, so we don't get multiple games to try and spend a lot of time on our script.
 From the night prior to the next game we have to get in, get our script done, get ready, play the game.
 So it was really nice that we were able to do that without very much trouble and that it was a very quick process to go from one script to the next.”